AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 > **ADHA-FHIR-PROFILE-06** Use of extensions **SHALL** follow order of precedence:
 > 1. HL7 extension
-> 2. HL7 AU extensikon
+> 2. HL7 AU extension
 > 3. ADHA extension
 > 4. Other